Apply as an Exchange or Visiting student

 • Evidence of your student status, such as your letter of acceptance or class schedule

-• If the border officer asks for a name of a school official from Seattle University, you can give one of the following International Student Advisor's names: Dale Watanabe (Director & RO), Chloe Thomas, Sandra Bui, or Tashi Rabgey.
+• If the border officer asks for a name of a school official from Seattle University, you can give one of the following International Student & Scholar Center Advisor's names: Dale Watanabe (Director & RO), Sandra Bui, Alan Nguyen, Arturo Neil

 • NEW STUDENTS: Remember NOT to open the sealed envelope given to you by the US Consular Officer.

-Check in and report to the International Student Center (ISC) in Pigott Pavilion, Room 160, upon your arrival so that we can report your enrollment to immigration in the SEVIS database.
-The ISC is open Monday-Friday from 8:30am-4:30pm.
+Check in and report to the International Student & Student Center (ISSC) in Pigott Pavilion, Room 160, upon your arrival so that we can report your enrollment to immigration in the SEVIS database.
+Bring Your ORIGINAL Form DS-2019 when checking in to the ISSC.
+The ISSC is open Monday-Friday from 8:30am-4:30pm.

 Traveling While at Seattle University

-Check with the International Student Center for more information about traveling in the US while studying at Seattle University.
+Check with the International Student & Scholar Center for more information about traveling in the US while studying at Seattle University.

 Term Dates